 EU Sustainable Finance Disclosure Regulation

-As the name suggests, this regulation will place much more emphasis on disclosure.
-The information on this page describes our approach to SFDR and includes our policies and procedures, disclosed in accordance with these new rules.
+As the name suggests, this regulation emphasises disclosure.
+The information on this page describes our approach to SFDR and includes our policies and procedures, disclosed in accordance with these rules.

 Background to SFDR and how it impacts Aviva Investors

-SFDR is part of the EU’s wider Sustainable Finance Framework, which is backed by a broad set of new and enhanced regulations that will apply across the region.
-The framework includes the Sustainable Finance Action Plan, which aims to promote sustainable investment across the EU, and a new Taxonomy to categorise economic activity through a sustainability lens and help create a level playing field across the region.
+SFDR is part of the EU’s wider Sustainable Finance framework, which is backed by a broad set of enhanced regulations that are applied across the region.
+The framework includes the Sustainable Finance Action Plan, which aims to promote sustainable investment across the EU, and a Taxonomy to categorise economic activity through a sustainability lens aimed at creating a more level playing field across the region.

 Product reporting obligations under SFDR

-Article 9, also referred to as ‘products targeting sustainable investments’, covers products targeting bespoke sustainable investments and those that have sustainable investment as their objective.
+Article 9 covers products targeting sustainable investments and those that have sustainable investment as their objective.

-Aviva Investors Liquid Markets - Principle Adverse Sustainability Impacts Statement
+Aviva Investors - Principal Adverse Sustainability Impacts Statement

 Remuneration

-To meet the requirements set out under Article 5 of the SFDR, we have published additional information on remuneration and ESG in our Pillar 3 disclosure.
+To meet the requirements set out under Article 5 of the SFDR, we have published additional information on remuneration and ESG in our IFPR Disclosures.

-This policy describes how we integrate our responsible investment philosophy into each asset class investment process.
-Credit and Equities covers funds managed by Aviva Investors that primarily invest in equities and bonds and includes money market funds.
+This policy describes how we integrate sustainability considerations into each asset class investment process across Public Markets.
+Public Markets includes Fixed Income, Equities and Multi-Asset funds.
+Examples include funds managed by Aviva Investors that primarily invest in equities and bonds, as well as money market funds.

 Aviva Investors Luxembourg Sustainability Risk Policy